ShayneVi/Shayne-s-box-of-everything/README.md

 The new class is:
 Elemental Knight - The elemental Knight Harness the power of the elements flowing through him as he attune himself to them.

+*** The folder "My Stuff" in items, needs to be put as a compendium.